arotranslate/AroTranslate/README.md

 ## Motivation

-Aromanian is an [Eastern Romance](https://glottolog.org/resource/languoid/id/east2714.bigmap.html#6/43.573/19.213) language, part of the Proto-Romanian language family.
+Aromanian is a language that is part of the [Eastern Romance](https://glottolog.org/resource/languoid/id/east2714.bigmap.html#6/43.573/19.213) familiy together with Standard Romanian, Megleno-Romanian and Istro-Romanian.
 Aromanian has a rich cultural heritage but remains underrepresented in modern technological advancements, particularly in the field of natural language processing.
 <br><br>
 Spoken mainly in Greece, Albania, Romania but also North Macedonia, Bulgaria, and Serbia, the Aromanian language has the [endangered](https://endangeredlanguages.com/lang/963) status as speakers tend to assimilate more and more with their national language and culture, and do not pass the tongue to the new generations.
 <br><br>